 NOTE: The NWDAFx can find out that the UE has moved to an area not covered by NWDAFx by subscribing to Namf_EventExposure service.

-8-9.
+8-10.
 NWDAFx subscribes, using Nnwdaf_AnalyticsSubscription_Subscribe, to NWDAFy, and in order to inform NWDAFy that this subscription is specific for a handover, NWDAFx includes a handover indication.
-NWDAFx also provides analytics context information.
-NWDAFy takes over the analytics generation based on information received from NWDAFx.
+NWDAFx also provides analytics context information as "delta" information between the context shared at step 5 and any additional information / data collected or generated by NWDAFx between step 5 and step 8.
+NWDAFy takes over the analytics generation based on information received from NWDAFx and informs the Consumer NF about it (see also NOTE 2).

-10. NWDAFx unsubscribes, using Nnwdaf_AnalyticsSubscription_UnSubscribe, towards NWDAFz, with a handover cancel indication.
+11. NWDAFx unsubscribes, using Nnwdaf_AnalyticsSubscription_UnSubscribe Request, towards NWDAFz, with a handover cancel indication.
+NWDAFz responds to NWDAFx.

-11. NWDAFy at some point notifies about the Consumer NF about the new analytics.
+12-13.
+NWDAFy at some point derives new Output Analytics based on new input data and notifies the Consumer NF about the new analytics.
+Notification correlation information allows the Consumer NF to correlate the notifications to the initial subscription request made in step 1.